o-rnob/DyingCyrus-DB/README.md

 LLMs/AI agents that need structured, source-cited Bangladesh banking data instead of scraped PDFs.

-This is the companion database to [`Knightbase-DB`](https://github.com/o-rnob/Knightbase-DB) (Dhaka Stock Exchange price + macroeconomic data) and is built on the same rule:
+This database is built on one rule above everything else:

 > **Every skip, every conflict, every rename, and every known data-quality issue is logged and
 > queryable — nothing is silently fixed, rescaled, or guessed at.**